How to Choose your Courses

-“Most students (and their parents) believe you need to complete your university degree in 4 calendar years but a tightly scheduled 4-year degree is less common these days.
-Giving yourself time to discover your learning style, as well as your passions, sometimes means spreading your studies out over a longer period of time.”—Jimmy Lam, Academic Advisor
+“Most students (and their parents) believe you need to complete your university degree in four calendar years but a tightly scheduled four-year degree is less common these days.
+Giving yourself time to discover your learning style, as well as your passions, sometimes means spreading your studies out over a longer period of time.” — Jimmy Lam, Academic Advisor

 - Achieve higher marks with a lighter course load

-- Work/life balance: time for sports, part-time work, social development, volunteering etc...
+- Maintain a healthy work/life balance (and have time for sports, part-time work, social development, volunteering, etc.)

 - Explore a greater variety courses and discover your academic interests

 - Incorporate travel, co-op, or internships into your degree